michaelnny/rl4llm/README.md

 ## Key Features

-- **Customizable Environments**: Easily generate samples for various tasks.
+- **Customizable Environments**: Support for various tasks (tools, multi-turn).
 - **Efficient Inference**: Support for fast SGLang inference and native HuggingFace transformer model generation.
 - **Scalable Training**: Uses DeepSpeed for optimized model training.
 - **Clean Architecture**: Clearly separates low-level operations from algorithmic logic.

+The goal is to make small-scale RL for LLM fine-tuning accessible to everyone: bring your own dataset, reward function, then start run experiments.

 > [!IMPORTANT]
 > Currently only tested on single-node setups with a tiny size LLM.
 Need support/volunteers to help with testing and improvements.